 Plenty.
 Some that come to mind are D. E. Knuth, computer scientist, Stanford University; John Polkinghorne, quantum physicist, Cambridge University; Owen Gingerich, astronomer, Harvard; and H. F. Schaefer, quantum chemist, University of Georgia.
 The late Georg Cantor, founder of set theory, was a devout Christian.

-The proportion of Ph.D. scientists who attend church is almost exactly the same as that of the general population.
+The proportion of Ph.D. scientists who attend church is comparable to that of the general population.

 These are two separate issues.
 Even the Catholic Church, which is opposed to both, clearly states that it objects to them for two totally separate reasons.

 Christians reject the secular notion that people have a right to "sexual freedom" defined as sexual intercourse without consequences.
 Complete intimacy between man and woman is an important and glorious act which should not be reduced to the level of a mere physical sport, and modern technology has not changed this fact.
 If you train yourself to experience physical intimacy without love or commitment, you have made yourself less of a human being.

 Christians do not believe that a woman's body is her own.
 Our bodies belong to God, not ourselves.
 Christians believe that men as well as women must take responsibility for the effects of their sexual activities.

 Birth control is an issue on which Christians are deeply divided.
 The Catholic objection to birth control is that it is wrong to artificially deprive sexual intercourse of its most important natural function, which is reproduction.
 (If you do that, it is no longer sexual intercourse and is not permitted.)
 But it is legitimate to take advantage of naturally occurring periods of reduced fertility, or of infertility that exists naturally or as a result of necessary medical treatment.